Arturo Di Napoli: Coaching career

-After his retirement, Di Napoli took his first full coaching role in July 2012 at amateurs Rieti of Eccellenza Lazio, then resigning later in November 2012 due to personal reasons.
+After his retirement, Di Napoli took his first full coaching role in July 2012 at amateurs Rieti of Eccellenza Lazio, then resigning later in November 2012 for personal reasons.
 In August 2013 he took the reins of Serie D club Riccione, resigning in December 2013 due to financial issues.

 On 26 July 2014 he was named new head coach of Lega Pro club Savona.

-Di Napoli undertook his first move abroad in late 2014, when on January 31, 2014, he signed for Maltese club Vittoriosa Stars, in view of the 2015 remaining season.
+Di Napoli undertook his first move abroad in late 2014, when on 31 January 2014, he signed for Maltese club Vittoriosa Stars, in view of the 2015 remaining season.

 He was successively named head coach of Serie D club Messina in August 2015, but was forced to quit in February 2016 after being disqualified for four years due to his involvement in the 2015 Italian football scandal.
 His sentence was then reduced to 3 years and 6 months on appeal.
 In December 2017, he was acquitted from all charges on the related criminal trial (unrelated to the sports trial).
 His disqualification ended officially on 12 July 2019, on which day he announced he was in talks to become head coach of amateur club Cologno.
 He was formally announced as new Cologno coach, in the Prima Categoria league, on 8 September 2018.